tessgi/ticgen/README.md

 ## Citation
 If you find this code useful and want to cite it in your research then we have made that possible for you
 ```
+Jaffe, T. J. & Barclay, T. 2017, ticgen: A tool for calculating a TESS magnitude, and an expected noise level for stars to be observed by TESS., v1.0.0, Zenodo, doi:10.5281/zenodo.888217
 ```
 Please also cite [Stassun et al. (2017)](https://arxiv.org/abs/1706.00495) who developed the algorithms underlying this code.